degdigital/degTrivia/README.md

 ## Commands
 Use command `npm test` to run jest tests

-Use command `npm build` to run build tasks
+Use command `npm run build` to run build tasks

-Use command `npm watch` to run watcher on files
+Use command `npm run watch` to run watcher on files

-Use command `npm serve` to run a local firebase server
+Use command `npm run serve` to run a local firebase server

+Use command `npm run serve-patternlab` to run a local Pattern Lab server

-User command `npm start` to run build tasks, fire up watcher and start firebase server
+User command `npm start` to run build tasks, fire up watcher and start the local firebase and Pattern Lab servers